 Best inexpensive iPhone

-While it may lack the new design of Apple's newest iPhone, the iPhone 8 still offers an all-glass design that allows for wireless charging, has an IP67 rating, and the A11 Bionic chip still feels just as fast and responsive as ever.
+While it may lack the new design of Apple's newest iPhone, the iPhone SE still offers an all-glass design that allows for wireless charging, has an IP67 rating.
+Plus, it has the A13 Bionic chip, the same brain that powers the iPhone 11 models.

 Cheapest with Face ID